AMReX-Astro/Castro/sphinx_docs/source/Verification.rst

 half and no density perturbation.
 We run to :math:`t=2.5` with piecewise linear, old PPM, and new PPM.
 CFL=0.9.
 See Figure `[fig:RT] <#fig:RT>`__.

-.. raw:: latex

-   \centering

 .. figure:: RT_ppm_type.png
-   :alt: [fig:RT]Rayleigh-Taylor with different PPM types.
+   :alt: Rayleigh-Taylor with different PPM types.
    :width: 6.5in

-   [fig:RT]Rayleigh-Taylor with different PPM types.
+   Rayleigh-Taylor with different PPM types.

 Gravity Test Problems
 =====================